 Just mull of over how different things would be had those responsible for allowing nuclear industry in the first place used their common sense instead of their calculators?

 How would it be if they’d put the health of the planet we all depend on, first – even if critical thinking wasn’t their forte?
 How would it be now if the effort went into solar and wind power forty years ago?

-At the very least, We’d be free of the ongoing human and economic burden of dealing with the disasters already created.
+At the very least, we’d be free of the ongoing human and economic costs of disasters already created.
 And we’d also be free of the constant effort required to ensure there are no more.